Frameworks & Regulations • Article

 Regulations and directives: legal obligations

 Regulations and directives are legal instruments of the European Union.
-They have legal force and must be complied with by all entities in scope.
+They have legal force and must be complied with by all organisations within scope.

 Non-compliance can result in sanctions, fines, loss of contracts or legal proceedings.